weaviate/weaviate-io/developers/weaviate/starter-guides/generative.md

 This will download the text from the chapter, and return a list/array of strings of 150 word chunks, with a 25-word overlap added in front.

-#### Create class definitions
+#### Create collection definitions

-We can now create a class definition for the chunks.
-To use generative search, your desired generative module must be specified at the class level as shown below.
+We can now create a collection definition for the chunks.
+To use generative search, your desired generative module must be specified at the collection level as shown below.

-he below class definition for the `GitBookChunk` class specifies `text2vec-openai` as the vectorizer and `generative-openai` as the generative module.
+The below collection definition for the `GitBookChunk` collection specifies `text2vec-openai` as the vectorizer and `generative-openai` as the generative module.
 Note that the `generative-openai` parameter can have an empty dictionary/object as its value, which will use the default parameters.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">